check-spelling/check-spelling-docs/Configuration.md

 GitHub Linux/Windows VMs have 2 cores and thus the default is `2`.
 GitHub's macOS VMs have 3 cores.

-If you run your own VMs w/ more cores, you could use a higher number.
+If you run your own VMs with more cores, you could use a higher number.

 ### shortest_word